stronnag/impload/README.md

 * Plan missions in apm / qpc, upload (& save) to iNav
 * Plan missions an any GPX creating GIS tool
-* Backup missions made in the configurator
+* Backup missions made in the configurator (as MW XML mission files)

 # Install